 Takahara Kumano Shrine is one of the oldest shrines in the Kumano Kodo area.
 The site of the shrine is small, but we were relieved so much when we finally arrived.
 It was summer season, but we only met one couple on the way to Takahara Kumano Shrine and we were getting lonely.

 It was hard to plan where to stay and to estimate how long it would take to walk through Kumano Kodo.
-If you have 2 or 3 days, the best way to enjoy the Kumano Kodo area is to focus on visiting Kumano Sanzan, Kumano Hongu, Kumano Hayatama and Kumano Nachi.
+If you have 2 or 3 days, the best way to enjoy the Kumano Kodo area is to focus on visiting Kumano Sanzan, Kumano Hongu, Kumano Hayatama and Kumano Nachi and staying near each area.
 If you rent a car, which is recommended, a fee-based driver would drive your car to your goal of the Kumano Kodo walk.